RTKlab-BYU/worklist_generation/Walk_Through.md

 The WorklistGenerator will read the metadata file and create a customized template for your experiment.
 It will save the plate layout template and open that file in excel for you.
 You can see the example template here:
 [Mock Experiment](./examples/mock_b_and_t_cells_exp.xlsx)
 The plate layout template has two tabs that each need to be filled in.
 One is about the samples on a plate, we call this the 'User Page', and one is about the LC-MS method files that you want to use in analyzing the samples.
 We call this the 'Manager Page'.
+If you have questions about specific fields, please refer to [Guidance for required input](#guidance-for-required-input) for more details.

 ### Fill User Page

 The user page shows the plate layout.
 You will need to enter exactly where each sample is on the plate(s).